audreysuit/BAE305-SP25-Lab3/README.md

 | Component | Current Through (Switch On) | Current Through (Switch Off) |
 |-----------|-----------------------------|------------------------------|
 | LED1      | 11.65 mA                     | 0.01 mA                      |
+<p align="left"><em> Table 2.3: Current through the LED of Circuit 1 with an LED directly connected to a switch.
+The current in through the LED goes to about zero when the switch is off since the switch creates an open circuit. </em></p>

 ### Circuit 2 -----------------------------------------------------------------------------------------------------------------